imjimit07/GPT-neo/README.md

 ```

 4. Open the file in jupyter notebook.
-5. Change the value of "prompt" in
+5. Change the value of "prompt" in the third line to whatever you result you want.
+6. Change the value of "max_length" in the fifth line to any value you want.
+It tells how many characters are going to be there in the result.
+7. [OPTIONAL] It you want to save the output as a text file, then remove the "#" in the start of the last 2 lines.